metarhia/Contracts/doc/Module.md

   }
 });
 ```
-describes module and will generate namespace `lib.moduleName` where constant will
+describes module and will generate namespace `lib.moduleName` where constant, fields,
-be accessible as `lib.moduleName.CONST_NAME`, both methods will be also visible,
+and methods will be accessible as `lib.moduleName.CONST_NAME`, `lib.moduleName.fieldName`,
-but all private fields (like `privateField`) will be accessible just from methods
-as `this.privateField` but you can't access it from any other file.
+`lib.moduleName.syncMethodName`, and `lib.moduleName.asyncMethodName`.